Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Results

-When we use initial clustering into five groups, the rectangular clusters split the ligands into a low response group (blues) and high response (green, yellow, brown).
-This split is nearly the same as we obtained before (Fig.~2D).
+When we start from the initial non-rectangular clustering into five groups, the resulting rectangular clusters split the ligands into a low response group (blues) and high response (green, yellow, brown).
+This split is nearly the same as we obtained before (Fig.~\ref{fig:three-clusters}D).
 Note that the difference in the ligand HGF may be due to the fact that it is not part of the ErbB nor the FGF families of ligands.
 The HER2$^{\rm{amp}}$ cell lines are now all assigned to the green cluster and there are only three HR$^+$ cell lines not assigned to the yellow cluster.
 A new brown cluster consists of cell lines: MDA-MB-175-VII (classified as a HR$^+$), UACC-812 (HER2$^{\rm{amp}}$), 1845B5 (TNBC) and HS578T (TNBC).
-While none of them have the same cell classification or genetic mutation, all cell lines in the brown cluster show high susceptibility to Gefitinib~\cite{hafner:2016}.
+While none of them has the same cell classification or genetic mutation, all cell lines in the brown cluster show high susceptibility to the drug Gefitinib~\cite{hafner:2016}.
 Note that MDA-MB-175-VII is the only HR$^+$ cell line that is not assigned to the yellow group in either three or five clusters; this might be due to the fact that this cell line carries a unique chromosomal translocation.
-The translocation leads to the fusion and amplification of neuregulin-1 which signals through ErbB2/ErbB3 heterodimers~\cite{Schaefer:1997eu,Liu:1999fp}, and could be the underlying cause of the cell line's unique sensitivity to ErbB-targeting drugs like Lapatinib or Afatinib~\cite{Niepel2013,Heiser:2012dx}.
+The translocation leads to the fusion and amplification of neuregulin-1 which signals through ErbB2/ErbB3 heterodimers~\cite{Schaefer:1997eu,Liu:1999fp}, and could be the underlying cause of the cell line's unique sensitivity to ErbB-targeting drugs such as Lapatinib or Afatinib~\cite{Niepel2013,Heiser:2012dx}.

+We compare the results from our clustering method to the original analysis of this data set~\cite{Niepel2014}.
+In our analysis, we are able to obtain simultaneously meaningful subsets of {\it both indices} (the cell lines, and the ligands), without biases given to either index or to the ordering of the data.
+In contrast, in the unstructured clusters shown in~\cite[Figure 3]{Niepel2014}, the interpretation of the results required aggregating information to study how the effects vary with each cell line or with each ligand individually, but not simultaneously~\cite[Figure 4]{Niepel2014}.
+Our method allowed the clinical subtypes to be recovered from the data, based on temporal responses to a detected subset of the ligands.
+Exceptions to this classification provide biological hypotheses for possible subsequent investigation.
+In contrast, the clinical subtypes were not detectable from the clustering assignments of the temporal data made in~\cite[Figure 3]{Niepel2014}.

-Finally, the clustering that begins with an initial partition into seven groups shows high consistency with the five cluster case (see SI Appendix).
-We therefore continue our analysis on the five clusters.
+The clustering that begins from an initial partition into seven groups shows high consistency with the five cluster case (see SI Appendix, Figure 6).
+We therefore continue our analysis on the five rectangular clusters.